PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 chmod +x "$PYTHON_ROOT/extra4SmartSim.sh"
 ```

 The `onnx==1.17.0` pin is kept for optional export/conversion tooling, not for RedisAI execution.
-The locally patched SmartRedis client and SmartSim itself are excluded from `requirements.txt` because they're always installed fresh from source, never replayed.
+The locally patched SmartRedis client and SmartSim itself are excluded from `requirements-$ENV_ARCH.txt` because they're always installed fresh from source, never replayed.

 ---